Article

 Encouraging innovation: Alistair Mowat

 Providing opportunities for students to work together on group projects can help them appreciate that different people bring different skills and approaches to solving a problem.
-Alistair Mowat of ZESPRI discusses how these experiences can help students recognise and value their particular skills and those of others and better prepare them to contribute effectively in an innovative workplace.
+Alistair Mowat discusses how these experiences can help students recognise and value their particular skills and those of others and better prepare them to contribute effectively in an innovative workplace.

 Rights: © Copyright.
 University of Waikato.
 All Rights Reserved.